vienskaz/MobileAppforCOVIDCNN/README.md

 # WEBAppforCOVIDCNN
-Web app to use the CNN for covid detection
+Web app to use the CNN for covid detection.
-The app is using https://github.com/vienskaz/COVID19-CNN for clasification Web app uses model which is trained in 25 epochs.
+The app is using model from https://github.com/vienskaz/COVID19-CNN for clasification.
+Used model is trained in 25 epochs.
 With accuracy 87%.